 Fourth and Fifth Grade Farm Curriculum and Key Objectives

 Community Partnerships: We welcome visits from schools or other educational programs to visit and learn on the farm.
-These field trips are currently offered free of charge.
 For more information, please contact Farmer Jenna.